stefaniafresca/stefaniafresca-academic/content/authors/admin/_index.md

     icon_pack: fab
     link: https://www.linkedin.com/in/stefania-fresca-505447161/
 organizations:
-  - name: Department of Mathematics, Politecnico di Milano
+  - name: Department of Mechanical Engineering, University of Washington
 education:
   courses:
     - course: PhD in Mathematical Models and Methods in Engineering